domRiddle/ASF/Logging.md

 ##### SteamTarget Options
 _steamID_ - SteamID declared as 64-bit long unsigned integer of target Steam user (like `SteamOwnerID`), or target group chat (like `SteamMasterClanID`) where messages will be sent.
 Required.
 Defaults to 0 which disables logging target entirely.

 _botName_ - Name of the bot (as it's recognized by ASF, case-sensitive) of target bot that will be sending messages to `steamID` declared above.
 Not required.
 Defaults to `null` which will automatically select **any** currently connected bot.
-It's recommended to set this value appropriately, as `SteamTarget` does not take in account many Steam limitations, such as the fact that you must have `steamID` of the target on your friendlist.
+It's recommended to set this value appropriately, as `SteamTarget` does not take into account many Steam limitations, such as the fact that you must have `steamID` of the target on your friendlist.

 ---